 Project managers and their organizations can store large amounts of data with a PMIS.
 That data is also easily accessed, prioritized and summarized as needed.
 And unlike a manual system, which is large and requires many support personnel, an online PMIS needs far less support and space.

-With these factors there is also a cost benefit.
-The cost advantage of a digital over a manual PMIS is usually significant, especially when considering storage and processing.
+With these factors, there is also a cost-benefit.
+The cost advantage of digital over a manual PMIS is usually significant, especially when considering storage and processing.
 And if inputs are correct, the chance of errors is greatly diminished with a cloud-based PMIS.

 The real-time dashboard gives an up-to-date view of project metrics, crunching numbers for you and creating vivid and easy-to-read charts and graphs that can be printed out for presentations or shared digitally.
 They can also be filtered to reflect just the data you need to show to your team or stakeholder.

 Because it’s cloud-based, there is a great deal of file store to archive your documents, images and other files.
 Now they’re all in one place, which keeps them safe, organized and accessible when you want them.